awslabs/graphstorm/docs/source/advanced/own-models.rst

     tracker = GSSageMakerTaskTracker(config, gs.get_rank())       # Optional: set up a task tracker to show the progress of training. trainer.setup_task_tracker(tracker)

-GraphStorm's evaluators could help to compute the required evaluation metrics, such as ``accuracy``, ``f1``, ``mrr``, and etc. Users can select the proper evaluator and use the trainer's ``setup_evaluator()`` method to attach them.
-GraphStorm's task trackers serve as log collectors, which is used to show the training information.
+GraphStorm's `evaluators <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/eval/evaluator.py>`_ could help to compute the required evaluation metrics, such as ``accuracy``, ``f1``, ``mrr``, and etc. Users can select the proper evaluator and use the trainer's ``setup_evaluator()`` method to attach them.
+GraphStorm's `task trackers <https://github.com/awslabs/graphstorm/blob/main/python/graphstorm/tracker/graphstorm_tracker.py>`_ serve as log collectors, which is used to show the process information.

 Use trainer's ``fit()`` function to run training
 ``````````````````````````````````````````````````